 Riding for Trek World Racing Team, Brook's 2013 started as he meant to go on; the young Kiwi was again standing on the podium with a silver at the UCI Mountain Bike World Cup in the Downhill category at Fort William, UK.
 But after a season of promise, Brook had to retire early due to a shoulder injury and had to undergo surgery.

-Having made a good recovery, Brook's sights are now set on the overall 2014 title, but he's being careful not to get ahead of himself.
-"I'm definitely going to take it one race at a time because of my injury but I'm feeling pretty confident going into this season," said Brook.
+Having made a good recovery, Brook's sights are now set on bagging the overall UCI Mountain Bike World Cup, but he's being careful not to get ahead of himself.
+"I'm definitely going to take it one race at a time because of my injury but I'm feeling pretty confident going into this season," says Brook.
 "One of my goals is to win overall but I'll just take it as it comes..."Read more